www.classicalguitars.ca

 Humidity and temperature

 I build in a temperature- and humidity-controlled shop, usually at 20 degrees C (68 degrees F) and 50% relative humidity.
-Since it varies with temperature, relative humidity is the most important of the two to monitor.
+Variations in both temperature and humidity will affect the wood in your instrument, but of the two relative humidity is the most important to monitor.
 Guitars kept between 45% and 55% relative humidity will be very happy, but if the humidity drops below 40% or above 60%, you should take action.
 Similarly, temperatures below 10 C (50 F) or above 27 C (80 F) are cause for concern.
 However, if the relative humidity is still within the safety range at those temperatures (and even beyond), everything will probably be all right.
 Watch the relative humidity!

 The Guitarist, by J.B.
 Greuze